Day One | Tuesday, 6 May 2025

 Understanding key funding and financing considerations when building intentional mixed tenure communities

-Annie Wilson, General Manager, Kāinga Maha
+Annie Wilson, Chief Executive Officer, Kāinga Maha

 James Stewart, General Manager, Home Capital Partners